trilinos/Trilinos/INSTALL.rst

 Following are a few examples of simple configurations for Trilinos.
 Anything in
 <> should be replaced with the appropriate path or value and excluding the <>.

-It is recommended that you put your configure options in a script so you can repeat the configure if necessary.
+It is recommended that you put your configure options in a script (e..g ``do-configure``) so you can repeat the configure if necessary.

 Note: all examples assume a unix like command line and Makefile Generators.